bowo-prasetyo/forkbuild/docs/Architecture.md

 WorldNavigationSession continues to call findVisibleDocuments() and getPosition() unchanged, but the answers now come from explicit placements rather than a deterministic grid.

+Persistence, Recovery & Autosave (0.2.6)

+State is separated into three layers with different persistence semantics:

+    Durable State    -> Documents, Publications, Snapshots, Placements Recovery State   -> Autosave checkpoints, recovery metadata Runtime State    -> Selection, camera, hover, UI panels (not persisted)

+Save, autosave, and publish are three distinct operations:

+    Save      -> canonical document key + manifest revision, clears checkpoint Autosave  -> recovery:{documentId} checkpoint only; does not clean or publish Publish   -> immutable snapshot:{publicationId}; unrelated to both

+Revision is a monotonic counter computed statelessly as max(savedRevision, recoveryRevision) + 1.
+It is persistence metadata — never part of Document.toJSON(), never part of a Publication — and is strictly separate from schemaVersion, protocolVersion, and publicationId.

+Recovery pipeline (never bypasses validation):
+    checkpoint -> verify contentHash -> DocumentSerializer.deserialize
+               -> migrate -> validate -> Document

+CommandHistory is NOT persisted in 0.2.6; after recovery the undo history starts empty.
+The durable truth is the Document, not the command log.

+AutosaveScheduler is application-level (depends on DocumentManager + AutosaveDocumentUseCase) and framework-agnostic; persistence/ must not import application/.